FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/Customizing/creature-profile.md

 {{< alert color="danger" title="Warning!" >}}
 <div class="alert-icon">🛑</div>
 Do not manually enable the mods under the Creature Profile heading in MO2, this will certainly break everything.
+Only use the profile drop down menu to switch.
 {{< /alert >}}

 ## Customizing the Creature Profile MCMs